hashkat/hashkat/docs/tutorial11.md

 <img src='../img/tutorial11/main_stats_with_unfollowing.png'>
 </p>

 As we can see, there are 9863 total follows at the end of this simulation as opposed to the 9943 total follows present at the end of the simulation that didn't implement unfollowing.
 With unfollowing implemented, almost 100 connections were cut in this network.
-Plotting the in-degree distributions of the 'Standard' agents and 'Chatty' agents, we can see that 'Chatty' generally have less followers than 'Standard' agents, due to them losing followers due to their excessive tweet rate.
+Plotting the in-degree distributions of the *Standard* agents and *Chatty* agents, we can see that *Chatty* generally have less followers than *Standard* agents, due to them losing followers due to their excessive tweet rate.

 <p align='center'>
 <img src='../img/tutorial11/agent_type_in-degree_plot.svg'>